jonnyweatherly/aajonusnet/md/QNA/Q&A Of September 13, 2009.md

 A: Only LAX do they give you trouble.
 But what you have to do is you have to be very insistent.
 You say, listen, I'll get very sick.
 Please read the letter.
 You have to understand it.
 And if you don't have the authority, please, let's call your supervisor.
 And if that person rejects, they'll say, please, can I speak with your supervisor?
 And let me tell you, by that time, they want to get the hell rid of you.
 Sometimes it's taken me 45 minutes to get my food cleared, but only twice out of two years was I stopped.
 So it went through the hand x-ray one time.
 I'll still eat it.
 If it goes through twice, I won't eat it.

-Q: Well, they put that thing on it once when I took the tuna from Rawsome.
+Q: Well, they put that thing on it once when I took the tuna from Rawesome.
 They put that, I don't know what they did, some kind of a scanner thing?

 A: That's just metal.
 No, that's just a metal detector.